Lanark railway station

-Lanark railway station is in South Lanarkshire, Scotland, and is managed by ScotRail and is the southern terminus of the Argyle Line.
+Lanark railway station, managed by ScotRail, is the southern terminus of the Argyle Line on Bannatyne Street, Lanark, South Lanarkshire, Scotland.
+The station is staffed part-time.

-The station is located on Bannatyne Street, Lanark, which is staffed part-time (open Monday-Saturday 06:20 until 20:25) and has a car park with 31 spaces, including two disabled bays.

 History

 Lanark station opened in 1855, as the terminus of a short branch line off the Caledonian Railway's West Coast Main Line.
 The branch had a triangular junction with the main line to allow trains from Lanark to head west towards Carluke or east to Carstairs.
 The eastern curve closed in the 1960s.